 Five former Pittsburgh Pirates players have been born on this date, plus we have one game of note.

 Tony Womack, second baseman for the 1993-94 and 1996-98 Pirates.
-He was drafted by the Pirates in the seventh round in 1991 out of Guilford College, where he’s the only draft pick to ever make it to the majors.
-He debuted in the New York-Penn League and hit .277 in 45 games, with 30 runs scored and 26 stolen bases.
-He spent all of 1992 in Low-A, where he hit .245 in 102 games, with 62 runs scored and 50 steals, though he was caught stealing 25 times.
-In 1993, Womack started in High-A and he finished in the majors.
-He hit .299 with 28 steals in 72 games in High-A, then moved to Double-A for 60 games, in which he hit .304 and stole 21 more bases.
-He scored 41 runs at each level.
-He joined the Pirates in September and hit .083 in 15 games.
-He went to Triple-A in 1994 and posted a lowly .505 OPS in 106 games, but he played five games that year for the Pirates.
-The 1995 season was spent in the minors, with most of his time coming in Double-A. He combined for a .632 OPS in 112 games, with 64 runs scored and 34 steals.
-Womack improved in Triple-A in 1996, posting a .729 OPS in 131 games, with 37 steals and 75 runs scored.
-He got another shot with the Pirates and this time he hit .333 in 17 games.
+He was a seventh round draft pick by the Pirates in 1991 out of Guilford College, where he’s the only draft pick to ever make it to the majors.
+He debuted with Welland of the short-season New York-Penn League, where he hit .277/.344/.313 in 45 games, with 30 runs scored, four extra-base hits, eight RBIs and 26 stolen bases.
+He spent all of 1992 at Augusta of the Low-A South Atlantic League, where he hit .245 in 102 games, with 62 runs, 11 extra-base hits, 18 RBIs and 50 steals, though he was caught stealing 25 times.
+Low power numbers led to a .606 OPS that year.
+Womack started the 1993 season at Salem of the High-A Carolina League, and he finished the year in the majors.
+He had a .299 average, 41 runs, 28 steals and a .706 OPS in 72 games with Salem.
+He then moved to Carolina of the Double-A Southern League for 60 games, where he had a .304/.346/.348 slash line, 41 runs and 21 stolen bases.
+He combined for a .301 average in 132 games, with 82 runs, 25 extra-base hits, 41 RBIs, 49 steals and a .701 OPS.
+He joined the Pirates in September, where he hit .083/.185/.083 in 28 plate appearances over 15 games.
+He went to Buffalo of the Triple-A American Association in 1994, where he posted a .221 average and a .505 OPS in 106 games.
+He had 40 runs, 11 extra-base hits, 18 RBIs and 41 bases.
+He played five games that year for the Pirates, going 4-for-12 with four singles and two walks.
+The entire 1995 season was spent in the minors, with most of his time back at Carolina.
+He also played 32 games for the new Triple-A affiliate of the Pirates (Calgary of the Pacific Coast League).
+He combined for a .262 average and a .632 OPS in 112 games, with 64 runs scored, 18 extra-base hits, 25 RBIs and 34 steals.

+Womack showed a lot of improvements while with Calgary in 1996, posting a .300 average and a .729 OPS over 131 games, with 75 runs, 19 doubles, 11 triples, 47 RBIs and 37 steals.
+He got another shot with the Pirates that year, then hit .333/.460/.500 in 40 plate appearances over 17 games.
 Womack played three partial seasons with the Pirates, totaling 37 games, before finally getting a chance to play full-time in 1997.
-That year he finished ninth in the Rookie of the Year voting and made the All-Star team.
-He hit .278 with 41 extra-base hits, 85 runs scored and 50 RBIs in 155 games.
-Womack stole 60 bases (in 67 attempts) to lead the National League.
-The following season, he led the NL again with 58 steals, getting caught just eight times.
-In 159 games, he hit .282 with 35 extra-base hits and 85 runs scored.
-Prior to the 1999 season, he was dealt to the Arizona Diamondbacks for pitchers Jason Boyd and Paul Weichard.
-Womack led the NL for a third straight season in steals during his first season in Arizona, swiping a career-high 72 bags.
-He also set a career-best with 111 runs scored, while batting .277 with39 extra-base hits and 52 walks.
-In 2000, he hit .271 with 95 runs scored, 45 steals and 42 extra-base hits, which included a league leading total of 14 triples.
-In 2001, he helped the Diamondbacks to a World Series title by providing strong defense at second base (1.5 dWAR), to go along with 66 runs scored and 28 steals in 125 games.
+He finished ninth in the Rookie of the Year voting that year, while receiving mild MVP support (24th place finish).
+He also made the All-Star team.
+He hit .278 over 155 games, with 85 runs, 41 extra-base hits, 50 RBIs and a .700 OPS.
+Womack stole 60 bases (in 67 attempts) that year to lead the National League.
+He led the National League with 58 steals in 1998, while getting caught just eight times.
+He hit .282 over 159 games, with 85 runs, 36 extra-base hits, 45 RBIs and a .677 OPS.
+He was dealt to the Arizona Diamondbacks prior to the 19999 season for pitchers Jason Boyd and Paul Weichard.
+Womack led the National League in steals for a third straight season during his first year with Arizona, swiping a career-high 72 bags.
+He also set a career-best with 111 runs scored, while batting .277 over 144 games, with 39 extra-base hits, 41 RBIs, 52 walks and a .702 OPS.
+He hit .271 during the 2000 season, with 95 runs scored, 57 RBIs, 45 steals, a .692 OPS.
+He had 42 extra-base hits that year, including a league leading total of 14 triples.
+He helped the 2001 Diamondbacks to a World Series title by providing strong defense at second base (1.5 dWAR), to go along with 66 runs scored and 28 steals in 125 games.
+He batted .266 that year, with 27 extra-base hits, 30 RBIs and a .652 OPS.
 He scored a total of eight runs in the postseason, despite going 1-for-4 in steal attempts.

-In 2002, Womack batted .271 with 90 runs scored, 29 steals and 57 RBIs in 153 games.
-During the 2003 season, he was traded to the Colorado Rockies, who sent him to the Chicago Cubs a short time later.
-Between the three stops, he hit .226 with 13 steals and 43 runs scored in 103 games.
+Womack batted .271 during the 2002 season, with 90 runs scored, 33 extra-base hits, 57 RBIs, 46 walks, 29 steals and a .678 OPS in 153 games.
+He was traded during the 2003 season to the Colorado Rockies, who then sent him to the Chicago Cubs a short time later.
+Between the three stops that year, he had a .226 average, 43 runs scored, 20 extra-base hits, 22 RBIs, 13 steals and a .558 OPS in 103 games.
 He signed with the Boston Red Sox as a free agent for 2004, but they ended up trading him to the St Louis Cardinals before the season started.
-Womack ended up having his best overall season, hitting .307 with 26 steals and 91 runs scored in 145 games.
-He signed a free agent deal with the New York Yankees for 2005 and hit .249 in 108 games, with 27 steals.
-Due to low walk/power numbers, he finished with a .556 OPS.
+Womack ended up having his best overall season that year, hitting .307 over 145 games, with 91 runs scored, 22 doubles, five triples, 38 RBIs, 26 steals and a career best .735 OPS.
+He signed a free agent deal with the New York Yankees for 2005, then hit .249/.276/.280 in 108 games, with 46 runs, nine extra-base hits, 15 RBIs and 27 steals.
 The Yankees traded him to the Cincinnati Reds, who would release him just three weeks into the 2006 season.
 He signed with the Cubs, but his stay there lasted just six weeks before being released, which ended his big league career.
-He batted .265 in 28 games during his final season.
-Womack played 1,303 big league games, with a .273 average, 363 steals, 368 RBIs and 739 runs scored.
+He batted .265/.342/.353 in a total of 28 games during his final season.
+Womack played 1,303 big league games, finishing with a .273 average, 739 runs scored, 190 doubles, 59 triples, 36 homers, 368 RBIs and 363 steals.
 Despite some seasons with big overall numbers in speed and runs scored over a 13-year career, Womack finished with a 2.5 WAR for his career, which includes 3.3 WAR for the St Louis Cardinals in 2004.

 Dick Davis, outfielder for the 1982 Pirates.
-He was originally signed as a non-drafted free agent by the Milwaukee Brewers out of Snow College in 1972, and he debuted in the majors with the Brewers five years later.
-At 18 years old, Davis debuted in the New York-Penn League after hitting .347 in 28 games in college.
-He hit .288 over 37 games in his first season in pro ball.
-In his first full season in the pros, he spent his first of two seasons with Danville of the Midwest League (A-Ball).
-Davis hit .274 with 27 extra-base hits in 101 games in 1973.
-He followed that up with a .262 average, 35 extra-base hits and 28 steals in 114 games.
-He moved up to Thetford Mines of the Double-A Eastern League in 1975, where he batted .253 with 23 doubles, 16 homers and 14 steals in 132 games.
-The next year was spent in the same league, just with the Milwaukee affiliate changing to the Berkshire Brewers.
-Davis batted .289 with 24 doubles, 16 homers, 69 RBIs and 70 runs scored in 126 games in 1976.
-The next year he moved up to Spokane of the Pacific Coast League (Triple-A) and had an outstanding year, batting .355, with 94 runs, 25 doubles, 13 homers, 74 RBIs and 18 stolen bases.
-That led to his first big league shot and he batted .275 in 22 games with the Brewers.
+He was originally signed as a non-drafted free agent by the Milwaukee Brewers out of Snow College in 1972.
+He debuted in the majors with the Brewers five years later.
+Davis debuted in pro ball at 18 years old with Newark of the short-season New York-Penn League, after hitting .347 in 28 games at Snow College.
+He hit .288/.336/.374 over 37 games for Newark, with 16 runs, nine extra-base hits and 18 RBIs.
+He spent the next two seasons with Danville of the Class-A Midwest League.
+Davis hit .274 in 1973, with 57 runs, 27 extra-base hits, 43 RBIs and a .735 OPS over 101 games.
+He followed that up with a .262 average, 76 runs, 35 extra-base hits, 38 RBIs, 28 steals and a .733 OPS over 114 games in 1974.
+His stolen base total that year was quite an improvement after attempting just ten steals in his first two seasons combined.
+Davis moved up to Thetford Mines of the Double-A Eastern League in 1975, where he batted .253 over 132 games, with 66 runs,23 doubles, 16 homers, 67 RBIs, 14 steals and a .731 OPS.
+The 1976 season was also spent in the Eastern League, just with the Milwaukee affiliate changing to the Berkshire Brewers.
+Davis batted .289 over 126 games that year, with 70 runs, 24 doubles, 16 homers, 69 RBIs and a .763 OPS.
+He moved up to Spokane of the Triple-A Pacific Coast League in 1977, where he had an outstanding year.
+He batted .355 over 114 games, with 94 runs, 25 doubles, 13 homers, 74 RBIs, 18 stolen bases and a .915 OPS.
+That led to his first big league shot, where he batted .275/.278/.314 in 54 plate appearances over 22 games with the Brewers.